 RGA) (the "New Hatch-Waxman Litigation"), again asserting infringement by the Company of the '793 Patent.
-In the event the decision of the PTAB invalidating the '793 Patent is affirmed on appeal, then such ruling would be binding in connection with the New Hatch-Waxman Litigation.
-Although we do not believe United Therapeutics is entitled to a new 30-month stay in connection with the New Hatch-Waxman Litigation, it is possible that the Court could rule that a new mandatory 30-month delay has been triggered with respect to the approval of the 505(b)(2) NDA application.
-However, in the event the decision of the PTAB invalidating the '793 Patent is affirmed on appeal, then such ruling would have precedential effect in the New Hatch-Waxman Litigation.
+In the event the decision Patent, which lawsuit was amended on November 30, 2023, to add claims asserting infringement of the PTAB invalidating '327 Patent.
+Although the claims related to the '793 Patent is affirmed on appeal, then such ruling would be binding were subsequently withdrawn, in connection February 2024, United Therapeutics also filed a motion seeking a preliminary injunction to prevent us from manufacturing, marketing, storing, importing, distributing, offering for sale, and/or selling YUTREPIA for the treatment of PH-ILD.
+In February 2024, United Therapeutics also commenced the FDA Litigation, seeking to enjoin the FDA from approving our NDA for YUTREPIA with respect to the New Hatch-Waxman Litigation. indication to treat PH-ILD.
+Although we do not believe United Therapeutics is entitled to a new 30-month stay any injunction or temporary restraining order in connection with the New Hatch-Waxman Litigation or the FDA Litigation, it is possible that the Court could rule that a new mandatory 30-month delay has been triggered with respect to Liquidia is enjoined from adding PH-ILD to the approval of label for YUTREPIA or that the 505(b)(2) FDA must reject the amendment to the YUTREPIA NDA application.
+However, into add PH-ILD to the event the decision of the PTAB invalidating the '793 Patent is affirmed on appeal, then such ruling would have precedential effect in the New Hatch-Waxman Litigation. label.

 In addition, a drug product that is granted tentative approval, like YUTREPIA, may be subject to additional review before final approval, particularly if tentative approval was granted more than three years before the earliest lawful approval date.
 The FDA's tentative approval of YUTREPIA for the treatment of PAH was based on information available to FDA at the time of the tentative approval letter (i.e., information in the application and the status of current good manufacturing practices of the facilities used in the manufacturing and testing of the drug product) and is therefore subject to change on the basis of new information that may come to FDA's attention.
 In addition, the FDA has not yet issued any approval for YUTREPIA for the treatment of PH-ILD, which remains under review.
 The FDA has set a Prescription Drug User Fee Act (PDUFA) goal date of January 24, 2024, with respect to our amendment to add PH-ILD to the label for YUTREPIA.
 A new drug product may not be marketed until the date of final approval.